UBC-MDS/dsci_532_group_24/README.md

 ## Dashboard in action
 ![App animation](app.gif)

+## Link to deployed app

+We hope we caught your interest by now!
+Please check out the [latest version](https://african-children-health-app.herokuapp.com/) of our app, courtesy of Heroku.

 ## Get involved
 If you would like to help us improve our app, please check our [contributors' guidelines](CONTRIBUTING.md) !